What is a Validation Engineer and How Can You Become One?

 The ideal skill set for someone moving into validation includes:

-• Strong documentation bias – you will be managing and documenting the entire validation process.
-The documentation produced must comply with both internal SOPs and externals regulations
+• Strong documentation skills – Managing and documenting the entire validation process.
+The documentation must comply with both internal SOPs and external regulations.

-• Attention to detail – it is vital that validation engineers pay attention to every test result and measurement, noticing when something isn’t quite right
+• Attention to detail – Paying close attention to every test result and measurement, and noticing when something isn’t right.

-• Enthusiasm for working in a team – validation of equipment systems is a team activity and you will need good verbal and listening skills to share information amongst the team members
+• Teamwork – Validation of equipment systems is a team activity requiring good verbal and listening skills to share information among team members.

-• High emotional intelligence and great people skills – the ability to quickly build rapport with people from a wide variety of backgrounds, and to persuade, charm and cajole those people who are often outside your organisation to help with your project goals
+• High emotional intelligence and people skills – Building rapport with people from diverse backgrounds, and persuading and motivating those outside your organization to help achieve project goals.

-• Preference for a structured approach to working – your work will impact others in the overall Validation team as there will be many documents that require sharing and signing with multiple team members
+• Structured approach to working – Your work will impact others in the validation team, requiring document sharing and signing with multiple team members.

-• Time management – there is a timeline of testing that needs to be followed
+• Time management – Following a testing timeline.

-• Initiative – validation engineers need to be able to think on their feet and come up with new and inventive ways to challenge the processes and fix problems
+• Initiative – Thinking on your feet and coming up with new and inventive ways to challenge processes and fix problems.

-• Very strong problem-solving skills – using risk management tools such as – Fault Tree Analysis (FTA), Cause and Effect Diagram, Failure Mode, Effects (and Criticality) Analysis (FMEA / FMEAC), Preliminary Hazard Analysis (PHA), Hazard Operability Analysis (HAZOP) –TC, Event Tree Analysis (ETA).
-Hazard Analysis and Critical Control Points (HACCP)
+• Problem-solving skills – Using risk management tools such as Fault Tree Analysis (FTA), Cause and Effect Diagram, Failure Mode and Effects Analysis (FMEA), Preliminary Hazard Analysis (PHA), Hazard Operability Analysis (HAZOP), Event Tree Analysis (ETA), and Hazard Analysis and Critical Control Points (HACCP).

-• Strong understanding – of pharma/biopharma manufacturing techniques and site GMPs (Good Manufacturing Practices), documentation standards and any other pharmaceutical industry regulatory requirements
+• Strong understanding of pharma/biopharma manufacturing – Knowledge of GMPs (Good Manufacturing Practices), documentation standards, and other pharmaceutical industry regulatory requirements.

-• Knowledge of requirements for – design, installation, commissioning, qualification and validation of pharmaceutical equipment, systems and utilities using risk-based approaches
+• Knowledge of design, installation, commissioning, qualification, and validation – Using risk-based approaches for pharmaceutical equipment, systems, and utilities.

 For more information on this, check out this post where we analysed validation job adverts to find the 8 most “in demand” skills for validation roles.